ffe-munich/Time-Series-Forecasting-Tutorial/README.md

 # Setup

-1. Create a virtual envoirnment with the requirements (or install them to your local python version):
+1. Create a virtual envoirnment with the requirements (or use your local python version):
 > `> virtualenv -p python3 venv`

 > `> source venv/bin/activate`